medoxsmartchain/docs/become-a-validator/getting-started.md

 #### Delegate

-To delegate, just send the NRK tokens from any address to the Consensus contract address with the data: `0x5c19a95c000000000000000000000000<address without 0x>`.
+To delegate, just send the MDC tokens from any address to the Consensus contract address with the data: `0x5c19a95c000000000000000000000000<address without 0x>`.

 {% hint style="success" %}
 Example: